Religious conversion accused found to have 30 Pakistani numbers in his phones: UP Police | Law-Order

 - India

-A man accused of running a religious conversion racket has allegedly been found to have 30 Pakistani contacts saved in his phones, police here said on Wednesday.
+A man who allegedly ran a religious conversion racket has been found to have 30 Pakistani contacts saved in his mobile phones, police in this Uttar Pradesh district have said.

-Shahnawaz Khan alias Baddo has also been found to have been operating at least six email ids, one of which with a few emails from Pakistan in the inbox, they said.
+Shahnawaz Khan alias Baddo, a resident of Mumbra township in Maharashtra's Thane, was allegedly operating at least six e-mail addresses, one of which had a few e-mails from Pakistan in the inbox, police officials said on Wednesday.

-Police have seized Khan's two mobile phones and also his CPU for further investigation.
+Police have seized two mobile phones of the accused as also the central processing unit (CPU) of his computer for further investigation.

+Khan was allegedly operating six e-mail addresses, including two for online gaming, Deputy Commissioner of Police (DCP), city, Nipun Agarwal said.

+On Tuesday, the accused was sent to judicial custody for 14 days by a Ghaziabad court where he was produced after being brought from Thane on transit remand.

+A Kavi Nagar area resident submitted a complaint to police on May 30, alleging that his son was lured to convert to Islam through an online gaming app.

-Police on Sunday arrested Khan from a relative's place in Maharashtra's Alibagh in Raigad district.
-Khan hails from Thane's Mumbra Township.
+Police arrested Khan from a relative's place in Alibagh in Maharashtra's Raigad district on Sunday.

-A court in Maharashtra's Thane had on Monday granted the Uttar Pradesh Police transit remand of Khan.
+A Thane court granted Khan's transit remand to the Uttar Pradesh Police on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)